haleyhgirard/Haley-Girard_Medical-Device-Python-Script/README.md

 # Haley-Girard_Medical-Device-Python-Script
-In this repository is the python script I wrote for a medical device.
+My code is included in the "AddDataToCSV" file in this repository.
+The CleanedData folder holds the CSV files to be compiled by the Python script and the output.CSV file is the resulting CSV file that the script creates.